jeremyagray/pgscan/README.md

 ## Copyright and License

-PyGTK-SANE, a Python/GTK front-end for SANE.
+pgscan, a Python/GTK front-end for SANE.
 Copyright (C) 2020 Jeremy A Gray <jeremy.a.gray@gmail.com>.

 This program is free software: you can redistribute it and/or modify